modernben/forge-docs/1.0/sites/ssl.md

 ### Renewing LetsEncrypt Certificates

-Forge will **automatically** renew your LetsEncrypt certificates within 21 days or less before expiration, at a random day and time to avoid overwhelming the LetsEncrypt servers.
+Forge will **automatically** renew your LetsEncrypt certificates within 21 days or less before expiration.
+Renewal will take place at a random day and time to avoid overwhelming the LetsEncrypt servers.

-No worries, if something goes wrong while renewing your certificate, Forge will reach the server owner by email.
+If something goes wrong while renewing a certificate, Forge will notify the server owner via email.

 ### Wildcard Subdomain LetsEncrypt Certificates